Convention & Visitors Bureau

 • Opt for some Boulder eats at one of the many places that offer healthy meals without sacrificing any of the deliciousness: Shine Restaurant and Gathering Place, Fresh Thymes, Blooming Beets, Leaf or Zeal.

-• No trip to Boulder would be complete without a stop in one of our 20 breweries.
+• No trip to Boulder would be complete without a stop in one of our two dozen breweries.
 Step into Avery Brewing’s shiny new, open-concept facility and you’ll get a whole new appreciation for the art of brewing.
 Head to the tasting room, restaurant or patio to order from a staggering list of inventive beers, paired with delicious gastropub fare.